Innoviox/tzgolk-in/README.md

 # Sprint 2

 - [x] fix double-dipping
+- [ ] fix multitie at top of temple
 - [ ] fix age2building16
 - [ ] fix removing buildings glitch (for real this time)
 - [ ] confirm all of research is there (who knows lol)